ibm-cloud-docs/mas-ms/provisioning.md

 This step can take a few hours to several days depending on the initial quality and completeness of the information.
 Critical information that is needed includes:

-- products that to be deployed (not all products will be deployed by default).
+* products that to be deployed (not all products will be deployed by default).
-- anticipated sizing information for each product - this can be based on users, I/O or other metrics specific to each product
+* anticipated sizing information for each product - this can be based on users, I/O or other metrics specific to each product URL being requested
-- URL's being requested
-- Languages required
+* Languages required
-- Add On and/or Industry Solutions required
+* Add On and/or Industry Solutions required
-- location of the majority of users to determine optimal placement of the Suite in the proper IBM Cloud data center
+* location of the majority of users to determine optimal placement of the Suite in the proper IBM Cloud data center

 If this information is missing or incorrect it can cause delays in the provisioning process while this information is being confirmed.